Skip to main content

 • Simple CRUD Applications: Quick database operations without complex relationships

-• CLI-Driven Workflows: Teams and agents that prefer terminal-first development
+• CLI-Driven (or Agent-Built) Workflows: Teams and AI agents that prefer terminal-first development

 Supabase is Ideal For: